groupdocs/groupdocs-blog-content/Groupdocs.Blog/2016-06-22-releasing-groupdocs-search-net-versatile-document-search-api/index.md

 url: /2016/06/22/releasing-groupdocs-search-net-versatile-document-search-api/
 author: 'Oleksandr Zinchenko@groupdocs Com'
 summary: ''
-tags: ['search api']
+tags: ['search api', 'GroupDocs.Search for .NET Releases']
-categories: ['GroupDocs.Search for .NET Releases', 'GroupDocs.Search Product Family']
+categories: ['GroupDocs.Search Product Family']
 ---

 [![GroupDocs.Search for .NET](http://blog.groupdocs.com/wp-content/uploads/sites/4/2017/04/groupdocs-search-net.png)](https://www.groupdocs.com/products/search/net)After a great success of vast APIs, [GroupDocs.Search for .NET](http://www.groupdocs.com/products/search/net) has been introduced which allows many ways to perform search operations against the various file formats.
 Furthermore, It is a document search API that can be used for performing full text search over the indexed documents.
 Let’s not wait and see how it is going to serve the users.